pnutbutterprincess/logseq/pages/glenoid.md

-- a depression in a bone,
+- a depression in a bone, especially the scapula